Factbox - Democratic Republic of Congo

-Here are some facts about Democratic Republic of Congo as it prepares for presidential and national assembly elections on Monday.
+Here is a profile of Democratic Republic of Congo as it holds presidential and national assembly elections on Monday.

-President Joseph Kabila's government is under pressure to convince voters that he has done enough over the last five years of relative peace, with infrastructure across the vast nation still poor, corruption rampant and the business environment described by investors as one of the world's toughest.

 * ECONOMY:

-- Rich in natural resources, Congo is home to one third of the world's cobalt reserves, as well as large deposits of copper, gold and diamonds among other minerals and precious metals.
-Mining revenues are a mainstay of Congo's public finances.
+- Congo has one third of the world's cobalt reserves, as well as large deposits of copper, gold and diamonds among other minerals and precious metals.
+Mining revenues are a mainstay of its public finances.
 The sector was hit hard by the 2009 global economic crisis which caused demand for mineral exports, Congo's primary foreign exchange earner, to dry up.

 - Economic growth slowed to 2.8 percent in 2009 due to the global financial and economic crisis, but rose to 7 percent in 2010.
 The growth spike was driven mainly by the extractive industries' performance, boosted by a steady increase in world commodity prices and by infrastructure investments.